peteroupc/html3dutil/doc/H3DU.MathUtil.md

 #### Return Value

-The resulting 3x3 matrix.
+The resulting 3 &times; 3 matrix.
 (Type: Array.&lt;number>)

 <a name='H3DU.MathUtil.mat3transform'></a>
 ### (static) H3DU.MathUtil.mat3transform(mat, v, [vy], [vz])

-Transforms a 3-element vector with a 3x3 matrix and returns the transformed vector.
+Transforms a 3-element vector with a 3 &times; 3 matrix and returns the transformed vector.

 Transforming a vector (<code>v</code>) with a matrix (<code>mat</code>)